 Museum & Walking Tours for Groups

-Synagogue tours and walking tours are approximately one hour.
+Museum tours and walking tours are approximately one hour.

+Our virtual tours are perfect for private groups or organizations.
+For more information or to book an adult group tour, fill out our group reservation form or email Sophie Lo at email@example.com.
 Please note that submitting a request for a visit is not a confirmation of your reservation.

 Jewish Lower East Side: Walking Tour